Pentax: Products

 Asahi Optical Co Ltd is best known for Asahi Pentax 6x7 medium format film cameras and the later Pentax Corporation is best known for Pentax 67 medium format film cameras.

 In 1990, the Asahi Optical Co.
-Ltd renamed the sub-brand from "Pentax 6x7" to Pentax 67.
+Ltd renamed the sub-brand from Pentax 6x7 to Pentax 67.
 The company produced Pentax 67 cameras until 1999 and ceased trading in 2002.

-The success of the "Pentax" series was such that the business eventually renamed itself "Pentax Corporation" after the 35mm product line.
+The success of the Pentax series was such that the business eventually renamed itself Pentax Corporation after the 35mm product line.
 Although the corporation ultimately merged into Hoya Corporation, it eventually was purchased by Ricoh, which continues to develop and market digital cameras under the Pentax brand.
 Currently, Pentax DSLRs are manufactured in Cebu, Philippines, while digital Pentax lenses are manufactured in Hanoi, Vietnam, under Pentax Ricoh Imaging Products.

-In June 17, 2024, Pentax launched their latest product, the Pentax 17.
-The Pentax 17 is a half-frame camera with a fixed zone focusing lens, a magnesium alloy body, and a price tag of $500.
-The Pentax 17 is the company's first film camera in over two decades.
+On June 17 2024 Pentax launched the Pentax 17, a half-frame camera with a fixed zone focusing lens, a magnesium alloy body and a price tag of $500.
+The Pentax 17 is the first Pentax-branded film camera in over two decades.